 3 - 6 months before you go:

-- Obtain/renew your passport.
+- Apply for/renew your passport.
 Make sure it is signed and valid for at least six months after the date of your return to the United States.

-- Determine what vaccinations and medications you may need for the location(s) where you will be travelling.
+- Determine what vaccinations and medications are recommended or required for the location(s) where you will be travelling.
+Your healthcare provider and the CDC website are great resources.

 - Search and apply for study abroad scholarships.
 Many have early deadlines!